Schismond/Rock-Paper-Scissors/README.md

 Looping and iterating to create a playable game.
 By completing the lesson, learners should have a working understanding of how to create interactive programs using JavaScript and gain confidence in their ability to build simple games from scratch.

-## Live Demo

-- [Click here](https://schismond.github.io/ODIN-LANDING-PAGE/) to view a live demo of the website.

 ## Show your support

 Give a ⭐️ if you like this project!